Updated: Sep 9

 Once upon a time, a little girl couldn’t sit still.
 She swung her legs all through class and wanted to run and play.
-But when it was time for recess, she had to sit inside because she played through class time.
+But when it was time for recess, she had to sit inside because she played through class time since she already knew the answers.
+She was bored, stalled by the slow pace of her classmates.
 Her teacher gave the class a book to read and the little girl looked at the pictures and knew the words but she couldn’t sit still long enough to read.

 The little girl’s parents met with her teacher and decided to give her a challenge.
 Instead of reading in class with all the other students, she would read the books at home and go out for recess with everyone else.
 The teacher let her keep every book she read at home.
 The little girl read lots of books, like The Very Hungry Caterpillar and Where the Wild Things Are.
 Soon those books weren’t enough for her and she wanted more.

 The next teacher made the little girl read aloud in front of the whole class.
 All the words got jumbled up in her head and she couldn’t follow the lines like everyone else.
 When this little girl looked at the page, every line got stuck together in one big block of black ink on white paper and she didn’t know where to look.